LuminateOne/laravel-revision-tracking/README.md

 ##### Create relational revision automatically

-If you want to create the relational revision automatically, the most top parent model has to be updated, in the following case, the most top parent model is `$customer`.
+If you want to create the relational revision automatically, the most top parent model has to be updated
+(in the following case, the most top parent model is `Customer`).
 Otherwise, you can [create the relational revision manually](#markdown-header-create-relational-revision-manually).

 You can create relational revision automatically like this: